-Based around the geometric characters of what looks like Gotham, the logo-type has a fairly straightforward authoritative formality, bare efficiency and contemporary professionalism.
-This is tempered slightly by the use of rounded terminals and some generous spacing that adds a lighter and more accessible duality that resonates well with the tone-in-cheek nature of the name.
+Based around what looks like uppercase Gotham, the logotype has a fairly straightforward authoritative formality, bare efficiency and contemporary professionalism.
+This is tempered by the use of rounded terminals and some generous spacing that adds a lighter and more accessible duality that resonates well with the tone-in-cheek nature of the name.

 The functionality and simplicity of the typography is met by a richness in vocabulary and expression.
 A variety of contrasting, collaborative and emotive language choices, bound by a consistent ampersand but replacing the name, establishes an expandable and multi-dimensional personality that resolves around the theme of natural and unusual unions.
-The stationery and website’s combination of pastel and cream colour palette compliment the softness of the typography and introduce a subtle craft sensibility while the images offer a visual variation on the juxtaposition of themes, a brightness and a layer of texture.
+The stationery’s combination of pastel and white colour palette compliment the softness of the typography and introduce a subtle craft sensibility while the images offer a visual variation on the juxtaposition of themes, a brightness and a layer of visual texture.

 The result is a smart and broad resolution of brand traits expressed through linguistic creativity, simile and metaphor, bound by a simple, economical typographical solution that works well to communicate consistent and creative ideas over superfluous visual detail.